AdobeDocs/experience-platform.en/help/data-science-workspace/models-recipes/import-packaged-recipe-ui.md

 ## Prerequisites

-This tutorial requires a packaged recipe in the form of either a Docker image URL or a binary file.
+This tutorial requires a packaged recipe in the form of a Docker image URL.
 See the tutorial on how to [Package source files into a Recipe](./package-source-files-recipe.md) for more information.

 ## UI workflow